Recipe: Red Lentil Flatbreads

 - Heat a nonstick skillet/griddle over medium heat.

-- Using a 1/4 cup measuring cup, scoop and pour batter onto skillet/griddle.
-With back of measuring cup, flatted batter slightly.
+- Using a 1/4 cup measuring cup, scoop and pour batter onto the skillet or griddle.
+With the back of the measuring cup, flatten the batter slightly.
 (If desired, can spread into a 6″ circle to achieve more of a tortilla-like thickness vs flatbread).

-- Cook until surface of flatbread begins to bubble and edges appear dry and set, about 2-3 minutes (this may vary depending on type of pan used and how well it conducts heat; cook for 1.5-2 minutes if spreading batter like a tortilla).
+- Cook until the surface of the flatbread begins to bubble and the edges appear dry and set, about 2-3 minutes (this may vary depending on the type of pan used and how well it conducts heat; cook for 1.5-2 minutes if spreading batter like a tortilla).

-- Using a spatula, flip flatbread and cook on other side for another minute.
-Remove and cool on rack or plate.
+- Using a spatula, flip the flatbread and cook on the other side for another minute.
+Remove and cool on a rack or plate.

-- Repeat with remaining batter until all is used.
+- Repeat with the remaining batter until all is used.
 This should yield 8 flatbreads.

 - Serve with desired toppings!